- Tribunal de Grande Instance

 - Soulez Lariviere & Associé

-Admitted to the Paris Bar Association in 2017, Pauline Dufourq began her career in the Investigation, White Collar & Fraud team of the Hogan Lovells law firm in Paris.
-She then joined Soulez Larivière Avocats as an associate.
+Admitted to the Paris Bar Association in 2017, Pauline Dufourq began her career in the Investigation, White Collar & Fraud team of Hogan Lovells law firm in Paris.
+She then joined Soulez Larivière Avocats as an associate in 2018.

-With a double degree in business criminal law (Fight against organized and financial crime) and finance from the University of Aix-en-Provence, Pauline has a solid academic background enabling her to work on criminal law, business criminal law and transnational criminal law cases.
+With a double degree in business criminal law (Fight against organized and financial crime) and finance from the University of Aix-en-Provence, Pauline has a solid academic background enabling her to work on criminal law, business criminal law, transnational criminal law and environemental criminal law cases.
 She also has practical experience thanks to internships in several law firms specialising in criminal defence (Molla Bass, Jean Boudot and Henri Leclerc & Associés).

 Pauline has also had the opportunity to discover how courts and business work from the inside by working alongside an investigating judge in the financial sector in Paris as well as in a finance company in London.